jurakovic/TimestampCopy/README.md

 ***`Standalone`***
 - This is the default mode for context menu integration.
-- Each operation will open a new terminal window.
+- Each operation will run in a new terminal window.
-- It will use *Pause* at the end of the operation to prevent automatically closing the window, so you can read the output messages.
+- It will use *Pause* at the end of the operation to prevent automatically closing the window, so you can see the output messages.
 - The window will close after pressing any key.
 - No `-q` or `-y` options are used, so the script will show output messages and confirmation prompt.

 ***`Background`***
 - This is an alternative option for context menu integration.
 - The script will run in the background, without a terminal window.
-- Normally there are no output messages or confirmation prompts, script will automatically proceed with the operation as if the user has confirmed prompt.
+- There are no output messages or confirmation prompts, script will automatically proceed with the operation as if the user has confirmed prompt.
 - If there were any errors, error message will be shown in a *MessageBox*.

 #### Clipboard